 Students matched with a school that was not ranked first in their lottery application will be waitlisted at all schools ranked higher than their match.
 Students will not be waitlisted at any school ranked lower than the matched school.
+The only exception to this is for applicants who have a sibling who matched to a school ranked lower on their application.
+After being matched an applicant will be placed on the waitlist for any school their sibling is matched to even if the school was ranked below where they are matched.

-Note: This does not apply to selective high schools and programs.
-See Lottery Results for Selective High Schools and Programs on page 22.
+Note: This does not apply to selective high schools/programs.
+See Lottery Results for Selective High Schools/Programs on page 22.